 ETeam Multidisciplinary cognitive and sensory assessment

 This assessment is designed for people who have problems with thinking and remembering as a result of ME/CFS, FM, MCS and/or exposure to chemicals or biological toxins (eg. toxic mold).
 Only the medical assessment component of the ETeam is covered by Alberta Health Care.
 The other components are not covered.
-Link here to ETeam info
+Click here for ETeam information.

 How the office works:

 - All Canadian residents with a valid Canadian health care card may be referred.